kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 - Create a new namespace
 - Create a new function in the Namespace.
-- Verify that the function works
+- Verify that the function works.

 - Back up the Namespace and all the resources in it.
 - Remove the namespace and all its components from the cluster